New York State Route 25: History

-Former segments

 Many former segments of the roads NY 25 follows exist along the current alignment, with most prefaced by the word "Old" in the road name.
 Within Jericho, Old Jericho Turnpike parallels the current road from a point east of the NY 106–NY 107 interchange and Marian Lane, where the old alignment merges with the current NY 25.
 Smithtown contains a former segment in the vicinity of the Nissequogue River with a bridge and former right-of-way that still exists today.
 In Coram, an old alignment of Middle Country Road (NY 25) extends from east of Paul's Path to Grant Smith Road.
 The road, however, is discontinuous at NY 112.
 At Middle Island, a former segment of Middle Country Road exists east of Church Lane and north of Bartlett Pond and runs to Robin Drive in Middle Island, where it rejoins NY 25.
 Another former segment used to dip south to avoid a small lake to the north.
 A small segment of the road remains intact as Old Middle Country Road from Picaso Way to Woodville Road.
 Prior to the construction of Picaso Way and the cluster developments it leads to, this section of Old Middle Country Road connected to the existing section at its west end, the stub of which can still be found.

 Near Riverhead, Middle Country Road once followed a parallel roadway to the south of the current roadway between River Road and Forge Road.
 Although some of this section has been dismantled, a portion still exists as modern Forge Road from the Peconic River Bridge to Kroemer Avenue.
 In Laurel, New York (Southold township), A quarter mile section was rerouted past the town hamlet of Laurel in a more direct and straight manner.
 The old section became Franklinville Road which connects to NY 25 at both ends of the 1/4 mile bypass.
 In Mattituck, an old alignment of Main Road (NY 25) exists as Old Main Road from Bray Avenue to west of Sigsbee Road.
 Southwest of Southold, Main Road originally followed the length of Lower Road and Ackerly Pond Lane between Lower Road and Main Road.
 To the northeast of the community, another former segment remains intact as Old Main Road between Budd's Pond and Mill Creek to Hashamomuck Pond.

 East of Greenport, a former alignment of Main Road is located between the creek from Silver Lake and Silvermere Road.
 In Orient, two former routings of Main Road exist, both in the vicinity of Bight Road.
 The first, a loop connecting Grandview Drive to NY 25, is located west of Bight Road.
 The second, a loop providing access to Whalers Road from NY 25, is west of Charles Rose Airport.